petr-muller/vtes.afri.cz/content/tournaments/20220617-aix-en-provence.md

 on my predator hot having bleed increases, or at least not too many of them.
 He ran out of them the previous turn, so I feel safe with eight pool.
 I ran a bleed and a `Reckless Agitation` to bring my prey down to six, hoping to do more damage with the second vampire and have a chance to oust the next turn.
-The crosstable player delayed the vote, fearing I would die in the meantime, leaving his predator very weak and giving him a chance for two fast Victory Points.
+The cross-table player delayed the vote, fearing I would die in the meantime, leaving his predator very weak and giving him a chance for two fast Victory Points.
 Unfortunately, that turned out right because my predator drew into bleed